platform-mesh/architecture/rfc/002_terminal-controller-manager.md

 ## Summary

-Terminal Controller Manager is a Kubernetes controller that provides browser-based terminal sessions to KCP workspaces.
-It watches cluster-scoped `Terminal` CRs across KCP workspaces via multicluster-runtime and creates ephemeral pods running [ttyd](https://tsl0922.github.io/ttyd/) with kubectl and KCP plugins on a runtime cluster.
+Terminal Controller Manager is a Kubernetes controller that provides browser-based terminal sessions to kcp workspaces.
+It watches cluster-scoped `Terminal` CRs across kcp workspaces via multicluster-runtime and creates ephemeral pods running [ttyd](https://tsl0922.github.io/ttyd/) with kubectl and kcp plugins on a runtime cluster.
 User OIDC tokens are never stored in Kubernetes -- they are passed at connection time through the ttyd WebSocket and validated against the user specified in the Terminal spec.

 ## Motivation